Low-energy enhancement in the magnetic dipole radiation of actinide nuclei

-\ssec{Computational Methods} To calculate the response function~(\ref{eq:imagTimeResponse}) we use the SMMC~\cite{Ormand1994,Alhassid2017}, which relies on the Hubbard-Stratonovich transformation~\cite{Stratonovich1957,Hubbard1959} to express thermal averages as an integral over axillary fields $\sigma_\alpha$.
-However, the SMMC calculates such averages within the grand canonical ensemble.
-To obtain observables for states with fixed number of nucleons we use a particle projection procedure~\cite{Ormand1994}, with the projection being done onto both protons and neutrons separately.
-This particle projection results in a sign-problem at low temperatures for the odd-mass nuclei~\cite{Alhassid2024,DeMartini2025}.
-In this letter, however, we will be considering temperatures high enough such that the Monte-Carlo sign remains close to 1.
+\ssec{Computational Methods} We calculate the response function~(\ref{eq:imagTimeResponse}) in the SMMC method~\cite{Alhassid2017}, which is based on the Hubbard-Stratonovich transformation~\cite{Stratonovich1957,Hubbard1959} to express the imaginary-time propagator $e^{-\beta \hat H}$ as a superposition of one-body propagators describing nucleons moving in external axillary fields $\sigma_\alpha$.
+We use the canonical ensemble of fixed numbers of protons and neutrons by applying particle-number projection~\cite{Ormand1994}.
+The projection on an odd number of protons or neutrons results in a sign problem at low temperatures.
+However, near the neutron resonance energy the Monte-Carlo sign remains close to 1~\cite{Alhassid2024,DeMartini2025}.

 In the SMMC, the imaginary-time response function~(\ref{eq:imagTimeResponse}) is given by